 What’s the difference between isolation and quarantine?

-The College uses the terms “isolation” and “quarantine” for those who have COVID-19 related matters.
+The University uses the terms “isolation” and “quarantine” for those who have COVID-19 related matters.

 Isolation is avoiding contact with others for at least 10 days after your testing date, as directed by the local health department.
-If you live in a residence hall, you will move to Arnold Apartments.
+If you live in a residence hall, you will move to an identified isolation space.
 You should not be on campus for class or work at any point during this period, and you must remain in isolation until you are medically cleared.
 You are likely in isolation due to a positive COVID-19 test result.

 Quarantine is avoiding contact with others to the furthest extent possible for the next 14 days, as directed by the local health department.
 You should not be on campus for class or work at any point during this period.
 You are likely in quarantine because you’ve been considered a close contact of someone who tested positive for COVID-19.